-The Compensation Committee has the latitude to design cash and equity-based incentive compensation programs to promote high performance and achievement of our corporate objectives by directors and the NEOs, encourage the growth of stockholder value and enable employees to participate in our long-term growth and profitability.
+The Compensation Committee has the latitude to design cash and equity-based incentive compensation programs to promote high performance and achievement of our corporate objectives by directors and the NEOs, encourage the growth of stockholder value, and enable employees to participate in our long-term growth and profitability.
 The Compensation Committee may grant stock options and/or performance bonuses.
 In granting these awards, the Compensation Committee may establish any conditions or restrictions it deems appropriate.
 In addition, the CEO has discretionary authority to grant stock options to certain high-performing executives or officers, subject to the approval of the Compensation Committee.
 The exercise price for each stock option granted is at or above the market price of our Common Stock on the date of grant.
 Stock options may be awarded to newly hired or promoted executives at the discretion of the Compensation Committee.
 Grants of stock options to eligible newly hired executive officers are generally made at the next regularly scheduled Compensation Committee meeting following the hire date.

-2021 MIPs
+2022 MIPs

-On January 21, 2021, the Compensation Committee and the Board approved individual MIP for the calendar year 2021 for each of the Company's NEOs.
-Each of the MIPs was effective January 1, 2021 and applicable for the 2021 fiscal year.
-Each MIP provides guidelines for the calculation of annual cash incentive-based compensation, subject to Compensation Committee oversight and modification.
+On January 20, 2022, the Compensation Committee and the Board approved individual MIPs for the calendar year 2022 for each of the NEOs.
+Each of the MIPs was effective January 1, 2022.

-The performance compensation payable under each MIP was based upon meeting certain of the Company's separate target objectives during 2021 as described in each of the MIPs below.
-The Compensation Committee believes performance compensation payable under each of the MIPs should be based on achievement of an EBITDA (earnings before interest, taxes, depreciation and amortization) target, a non-GAAP ("Generally Accepted Accounting Principles") financial measurement, as the Company believes that this target provides a better indicator of operating performance as it excludes certain non-cash items.
+The performance compensation payable under each MIP was based upon meeting certain of the Company's separate target objectives during 2022 as described in each of the MIPs below.
+The Compensation Committee believes performance compensation payable under each of the MIPs should be based on achievement of at least 75% of EBITDA (earnings before interest, taxes, depreciation and amortization), a non-GAAP (Generally Accepted Accounting Principles) financial measurement, as the Company believes that this target provides a better indicator of operating performance as it excludes certain non-cash items.
 EBITDA has certain limitations as it does not reflect all items of income or cash flows that affect the Company's financial performance under GAAP.
+No performance compensation was earned for each of the target objectives under any of the MIPs for 2022 since a minimum of 75% of the EBITDA target was not achieved.

-Certain targets set forth in each of 2021 MIPs took into account the Board-approved budget for 2021 as well as the Compensation Committee's expectation for performance that in its estimation would warrant payment of incentive cash compensation.
-In formulating certain targets, the Compensation Committee and the Board considered 2020 results, economic conditions, potential continued impact of COVID-19 and forecasts for 2021 government spending.
+Certain targets set forth in each of the 2022 MIPs took into account the Board-approved budget for 2022 as well as the Compensation Committee's expectation for performance that in its estimation would warrant payment of incentive cash compensation.
+In formulating certain targets, the Compensation Committee and the Board considered 2021 results, economic conditions, potential continued impact of COVID-19 and forecasts for 2022 government spending.

-Performance compensation, if any, was to be paid on or about 90 days after year-end, or sooner, based on the filing with the SEC of the Company's Form 10-K. The Compensation Committee retained the right to modify, change or terminate each MIP and may adjust the various target amounts described below, at any time and for any reason.
+Performance compensation, if any, was to be paid on or about 90 days after year-end, or sooner, based on the Company's audited financial statements included in the Company's Form 10-K filed with the Commission.
+The Compensation Committee retained the right to modify, change or terminate each MIP and may adjust the various target amounts described below, at any time and for any reason.